-The details of Sustainability Promotion Committee meetings, along with the details of related activities, are reported to the Asset Manager's Board of Directors at least once every three months, and the specifics are shared with all managers.
+The details of Sustainability Promotion Committee meetings, along with the details of related activities, are reported to the Asset Manager's Board of Directors at the end of August and the end of February, and the specifics are shared with all managers.

-Sustainability Promotion Committee-No. of Meetings Held -
+Sustainability Promotion Committee-No. of Meetings Held ---

-FY2019 FY2020 FY2021 FY2022 FY2023 2 meetings 2 meetings 2 meetings 3 meetings 1 meetings
+FY2019 FY2020 FY2021 FY2022 FY2023 FY2024 2 meetings 2 meetings 2 meetings 3 meetings 1 meetings 1 meetings